FOSS-Chinese/AnkiDeckGenerator/README.md

 # AnkiDeckGenerator

 Convert a list of Chinese characters/words/sentences and/or English words/sentences into an extremely powerful Anki Deck Package (apkg).
 Note: This project is still in beta at the moment.

 # Screenshots
 ![gif-video](screenshots/screen-recording.gif)

 ## TODO
+- [x] Make some changes to pepebecker's pinyin-split project so we can use it in the templates to properly split multi-syllable hanzi words.
+- [ ] Transpile pinyin-split to ES5 and add it to the templates
+- [x] Create a Stroke order diagram generator that outputs still images with numbers
+- [x] and create a Pull Request at https://github.com/skishore/makemeahanzi adding this generator script and the generated stroke diagrams
+- [ ] Create another Pull Request for makemeahanzi with the latest generator script changes.
 - [ ] Make popup work on Windows
 - [x] Make popup work on Linux
 - [x] Make popup work on Android